Easy Scalloped Potatoes

 Homemade Scalloped Potatoes

-I do like winter when it snows….but then the snow turns brown and slushy and winter is kind of miserable again.
+I like winter when it snows….but then the snow turns brown and slushy and winter is kind of miserable again.
 I hate bundling up in layers of clothing just to go outside and, as much as I love my coats, I long to slip into a pair to flip flops when running a quick errand to the store.
 It is time to bring on alllll the comfort food.

 Things like beef stew, mashed potatoes and meatloaf will soon be on constant repeat throwing that New Year’s diet to the wind because there’s nothing I want less than a crispy, cold salad when the temperature won’t even crack 32 degrees outside.
 I want warm, cozy dinners with a belly filling side dish like these Easy Scalloped Potatoes because it’s like a warm hug for your insides.